abhishekallapur/final/README.md

 2. Keep your environment variables secure and don't share them publicly
 3. Use different environment variables for development and production environments
 4. Regularly rotate sensitive keys and credentials

+## Troubleshooting

+If you encounter any issues:

+1. Make sure all environment variables are properly set in the `.env` file
+2. Verify that Node.js and npm are installed correctly
+3. Try deleting the `node_modules` folder and running `npm install` again
+4. Check the console for any error messages
+5. Make sure you're using the correct version of Node.js (recommended: v16 or higher)